magneticio/vamp.io/content/documentation/getting-started/installation.md

 docker-compose up</pre>
 {{% /copyable %}}

-{{% alert info %}}
-**Note 1**: grab a coffee while everything gets installed on the first run.
+Now grab a coffee while everything gets installed on the first run.
 The containers are somewhat large due to Java dependencies.
 Luckily, you'll only have to do this once.
-After that is crazy fast.
+After that it's crazy fast.
-{{% /alert%}}

 {{% alert warn %}}
-**Note 2:** This runs all of Vamp's components in one container.
+**Note:** This runs all of Vamp's components in one container.
 This is definitely not ideal, but works fine for kicking the tires.
 You will run into cpu, memory and storage issues pretty soon though.
-Also, random ports are assigned by the Vamp which you might not have exposed on either Docker or your Boot2Docker Vagrant box.
+Also, random ports are assigned by Vamp which you might not have exposed on either Docker or your Boot2Docker Vagrant box.
 {{% /alert%}}

-Now check if Vamp is home by doing a GET on the `hi` endpoint, i.e.: `http://192.168.59.103:8081/api/v1/hi`
+Now check if Vamp is home on port 8081 (Marathon is on port 8080) by doing a GET on the `hi` endpoint, i.e.: `http://192.168.59.103:8081/api/v1/hi`

 <pre class="prettyprint lang-json">
 {